nagasudhirpulla/taming_python/blog/skills/ftp_python.md

 # ... do something
 ```

-## Get the list of filenames in a folder
+## Get the list of filenames in a folder using 'nlst'
 In the below python script, we have created a function that fetches list of filenames in the desired FTP server directory.
 ```python
 import ftplib